 - Untouchability (caste prejudice, similar to rich hating the poor, or the educated loathing the undereducated)

-- Child Marriage (as young as nine years old, with engagements often agreed upon even prior to the birth of a child)
+- Child Marriage (as young as nine years old, with engagements often agreed upon even prior to the birth of the bride-to-be)

 - Child Labor (many sweatshops, not to mention prostitution)